enzuru/.emacs.d/README.md

 #### Third class

-The following languages are not supported by Eglot, or tree-sitter, or both:
+I do not support Eglot, or tree-sitter, or both for these languages:

 | Environment | IDE                                                                          | REPL                                                                 | Eglot | Tree-sitter |
 |-------------|------------------------------------------------------------------------------|----------------------------------------------------------------------|-------|-------------|